leeharper2425/job-hunter-plus/documentation/data_collection.md

 hosting its own postings, many of the jobs that appeared on the other boards were also present there.
 Thus, the decision was made to only consider Indeed.com.

+It is worth noting here that, for a given PHP query string, Indeed.com will return at most 1000 job listings.
+Thus, for searches that yield considerably more than 1000 results, one is better off optimizing for the quality of results rather than their quantity.

+### Query Parameters

-The next parameter to tune was the job search query that was being made to Indeed.com.
-The goal here was to find a set of queries that gave high numbers of relevant results.
+Given this finding, the next parameter to tune was the job search query that was being made to Indeed.com.
+The goal here was to find a set of queries that gave a relatively high number of relevant results, subject to the 1000 result restriction.
 For example, should one search for data+science (more results in general), or for data+scientist (more relevant results).
 After manual investigation, the following queries were used, with a focus on relevancy rather than corpus volume:
 - data+scientist
 - data+analyst
 - business+intelligence

+Some other miscellaneous parameters were also optimized by manual inspection:
+- Results were limited to a 15 mile radius of the target city.
+- The maximum number of results (50) was displayed on each results page.
+This minimizes the number of URL requests that are made to
+Indeed.com's servers, and minimizes the number of sponsored listings (which often repeat themselves).

+### Data Collection Protocol

+An initial csv file was generated on December 29-30 2017.
+In order to get more job listings than the 1000 result limit would normally allow for, the scrape was performed in two ways:
+1. Sort by relevancy (this is the Indeed default, so the sort parameter was skipped in the query)
+2. Sort by date posted

+This generated approximately 9000 job listings across the three target search terms and four target cities.
+All scraping was done using and AWS EC2 micro instance, and the results were stored in the job-hunter-plus-data S3 bucket

+Ongoing data collection was performed on a daily basis, with a unix cron job being launched at 9.30pm CST froman EC2 instance.
+This job sorts the results by date, and then only scrapes the jobs that were posted on the day of the current job, identified by the "Today" or
+"Just posted" text in the date posted div of the job listing.